Libyan flood survivors weigh water shortages against landmine risk

 Elsewhere in the town, volunteers handed out clothing and food.

-Volunteer Abdulnabi said the team came from Ajaylat, around 800 miles (1,200 km) away in western Libya, divided from the east by more than a decade of on and off conflict.
+Volunteer Abdulnabi said the team came from Ajaylat, around 1,200km away in western Libya, divided from the east by more than a decade of on-and-off conflict.

 The country of 7 million people has lacked a strong central government since a NATO-backed uprising that toppled Muammar Gaddafi in 2011 and its oil wealth is dispersed among competing groups.

-Analysts said the disaster had brought some coordination between the internationally-backed administration in Tripoli in the west and the rival administration in the east but that reconstruction efforts would likely reopen fault-lines.
+Analysts said the disaster had brought some coordination between the internationally-backed administration in Tripoli in the west and the rival administration in the east but that reconstruction efforts would likely reopen fault lines.
+REUTERS

-(Additional reporting by Abdelaziz Boumzar, Ayman Sahly and Essam ElFatori in Derna, Michelle Nichols at the United Nations, Adam Makary, Thomas Perry and Maya Gebeily; writing by Philippa Fletcher and James Oliphant; editing by Christina Fincher, Susan Fenton, Conor Humphries and Diane Craft)

 Read more of the latest in